 Mayborn Museum Complex

-From Baylor University’s collection, learn more about prehistoric Texas in the Strecker’s Cabinet of Curiosities.
-In addition to fossils, the Mayborn will host a special exhibit starting in early June until the end of September.
+From Baylor University’s collection, learn more about prehistoric Texas in Strecker’s Cabinet of Curiosities.
+In addition the Mayborn Museum Complex offers an exhibit on the Cretaceous Sea, which covered much of Texas.

-Learn more about Texas dinosaurs and fossils in the Hall of Geology and Paleonotology.
-The Great Hall offers treasures like the Quetzalcoatlus northropi, the Texas Pterosaur that was discovered in West Texas by the University of Texas.
+Learn more about Texas dinosaurs and fossils in the Hall of Geology and Paleontology.
+The Great Hall offers treasures like the Quetzalcoatlus Northropi, a Texas Pterosaur discovered in West Texas by the University of Texas.

 Other Places with Dinosaur Tracks